 12. Most Popular Blogs

-Here are just some popular blogs per niche to give you an idea of what blogs look like per niche (for just some niches).
+Here are just a few popular blogs per niche to give you an idea of what blogs look like per niche (for just a few niches).

 Cnet.com, Techradar.com, GSMArena, TechCrunch